-To be successful with social media for your business, consistency in posting is essential.
+To be successful in social media for your business, posting consistently is essential.
 We’ve spoken about the benefits of a content calendar to plan social media posts ahead of time (here’s a handy template), but many small business owners wonder just what the heck they should be posting in the first place.

-The best content to share on social media is your own, whether it is a blog, ebook, infographic or anything else.
+The best content to share on social media is your own, whether it’s a blog, ebook, infographic or anything else.
 Why?
 Because this showcases your expertise on a topic, while also bringing visitors to your website.
 (When writing this content, focus on being informational or beneficial, not sales-y.)

 One area often overlooked by business owners unfamiliar with social media is to share others’ content.
 While you may think sharing your own content and promoting your offerings are the most valuable social media posts, remember that your social account shouldn’t be all about you.
 The most effective social media programs aggregate lots of relevant information that speak to the target audience, including a mix of your own and others’ content.

 Of course, social media is just one of many marketing strategies designed to promote your business.
 Promoting your latest offering is certainly allowed on social media, and can bring great results when done right.
-As a rule, aim to post self-promotional things only 1 out of every 10 social media posts, to avoid annoying your followers.
+As a rule, aim to post self-promotional things only 1 out of every 10 social media posts at a maximum, to avoid annoying your followers.

 Social media is all about engaging and networking with others, so don’t make your social profile a one-way communication vehicle.
 Ask questions of your audience (topical to your industry, current events or pop culture) and start conversations.